 Art and artisans change every four months to display new talent and media.
 Gallery openings offer residents and the association a chance to open their doors to friends, family and others who want to support our local art community.

-Art at 801 Gallery presents
+801 Washington Lofts Art at 801 Gallery present

-from 6pm - 9pm
+6pm to 9pm

 Please join the artists for a wonderful evening replete with great art, hors d’oeuvres, drinks, conversation and music by THE MEADOWS featuring Wendy Lewis, Pete Linman and Jeff Waryan.

 Sara Belleau will exhibit a series of vintage - looking images that illustrate "The Consequences", a novella length story set in Minnesota in the late 1800's.
 Belleau uses painted backgrounds, constructed sets and digital manipulation to create photographs that augment the works of fiction she writes.

 Chris’ photographs represent a collection made over the last eleven years.
 Part of this work has dealt with a fascination he has for what has been called cultural landscape.
 The way that people use private and public landscapes reflects differences in local and marks history.
 Landscapes are constantly changing which had given an urgency to his need to document this change and record the decisive moment.